Telepact/telepact/README.md

 - Type safety with client-side generated code
 - Swapping out of JSON for an efficient binary protocol to improve API speed
-- "Slicing" data returned from an API, where the consumer indicates data fields that should be omitted by the API provider so as to further optimize network performance through reduced serialization.
+- "Slicing" data returned from an API, where the consumer indicates data fields that should be omitted by the API provider so as to further optimize speed through reduced serialization.

 Again, all of these features are opt-in client-side, provided to the consumer through server-side jAPI libraries, which makes these features automatic without